swojtowi/stm32f0_dacMCP4728_libAndExample/README.md

 This repository shows how to use STM32F0 to communicate with DAC MCP4728 and UART.
 Library created for all commands of DAC MCP4728.
-Possible I2C hardware or software usage.
+Possible I2C hardware or software usage (define in "i2c.h").
+User can define amount of MCP4728 devices on I2C bus (in "mcp4728.h").

 ### How do I get set up? ###